 Watching Lately

-To be honest, this should be titled what Hayley hasn’t been watching lately because I have been catching up on a lot of TV shows now the seasons have mostly ended.
-I have been contently watching Hawaii Five-O (Alex O’Loughlin, I could happily stare at you all day).
-I also finished watching Reign, and although I like the storylines I love the costumes.
-I have nearly finished the latest season of Grey’s Anatomy too, but I am dreading the McDreamy death episode I have heard so much about.
+To be honest, this should be titled what hasn’t Hayley been watching lately.
+This is because I’ve been catching up on a lot of TV shows now the seasons have mostly ended.
+I’ve been contently watching Hawaii Five-O (Alex O’Loughlin, I could happily stare at you all day).
+I also finished watching Reign and although I like the storylines, I love the costumes.
+Finally, I’ve nearly finished the latest season of Grey’s Anatomy too.
+However, I’m dreading the McDreamy death episode I have heard so much about.

 As for movies, I finally saw Fifty Shades of Grey and thought it was a pretty good movie with spot-on casting.
-I watched The DUFF last weekend and I laughed a lot, which isn’t great when you are stuck in bed with a sore throat.
+I also watched The DUFF last weekend and I laughed a lot.
+This is great but also not great when you are stuck in bed with a sore throat.
 The main character’s awkwardness just reminded me of, well… me.
 But it was a great film.

 Writing Lately

-As well as my usual stories, I was published on two other blogs about two completely different topics: food and music.
-I wrote about Rudimentary Cafe for Melbourne food blog, Feast Melbourne and got to interview talented musician, Machine Age for music blog Howl and Echoes.
+As well as my usual stories, I was published on two other blogs about two completely different topics.
+Firstly, I wrote about Rudimentary Cafe for Melbourne food blog, Feast Melbourne.
+Then I got to interview talented musician, Machine Age for music blog Howl and Echoes.
 Although these aren’t paid gigs, to me it’s all about the experience.

 Quoting Lately